Why teams are

 Do I have to replace all of my infra software at once?

-No. TAHO plays nice with existing software and can run on the same machines as your existing clusters and containers without disturbing their existing workflows.
+No. TAHO plays nice with existing software and can run on the same machines as your current clusters and containers without disruption.
 This allows you to deploy across your infrastructure at your own pace.
+Start small, scale when ready.

 Still have questions?
 Get in touch.